SO-Close-Vote-Reviewers/SO-Close-Vote-Reviewers.github.io/tools/_posts/2016-06-05-userscripts.md

 # Userscripts

 There are a bunch of useful userscripts for Stack Overflow out there.
 Userscripts add functionality to the site by running scripts in your browser.
-All major browsers support userscripts by installing a plugin, for example [Tamper Monkey](https://tampermonkey.net/) or [Grease Monkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
+All major browsers support userscripts by installing a plugin, for example [Tamper Monkey](https://tampermonkey.net/) or [Grease Monkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (we have no preference which one you use but most of the Chrome users are using TamperMonkey, whereas the Firefox adepts use GreaseMonkey)

 [How to install a userscript?](https://greasyfork.org/en/help/installing-user-scripts)